techstackadhit/edgecast-fl/README.md

 # EdgeCast-FL: Federated Learning for Local Weather Forecasting

 **EdgeCast-FL** explores the implementation of **Federated Learning (FL)** for distributed weather prediction, simulating an edge computing environment using localized sensor data.
-Each client in the system represents a virtual edge node, collaboratively training a global model without sharing raw data—emulating real-world edge-based deployment scenarios in a controlled simulation setting.
+Each client in the system represents a virtual edge node, collaboratively training a global model without sharing raw data.
+Emulating real-world edge-based deployment scenarios in a controlled simulation setting.

 ---